 4 tablespoons cocoa powder

 Add the vanilla extract to the cream and whip with a hand mixer until it forms soft peaks.
 If making it ahead of time, cover the bowl tightly with plastic wrap and keep chilled until ready to serve.

-Pour the coffee into four small glass cups.
+Pour the coffee into 4 small glass cups.
 Pour the condensed milk into the cups, 2 liquid ounces per glass.
 Because the condensed milk is heavier, it will sink to the bottom.
 Top with whipped cream.

-Sprinkle one tablespoon per cup of cocoa powder and serve with a spoon.
+Sprinkle 1 tablespoon per cup of cocoa powder and serve with a spoon.
 Remind your guests to stir the drink well, to mix the sweet condensed milk and rich whipped cream into the strong coffee.